 - 8 cups water

 - 2 bay leaves, optional

 - 1 tablespoon crushed juniper berries, optional

 - 2 tablespoons olive oil or softened butter

 - Brine the bird.
 Make a brine by bringing the water, salt, bay leaves, juniper and sugar to a boil.
 Cover and let cool to room temperature.
 When it cools, submerge your pheasant in the brine and keep it in the fridge for 4 to 8 hours.
 The longer you brine, the saltier the pheasant will become.
 I brine pen-raised birds for 4 hours, old roosters for 8 hours.

 Optional step: If you really want a crispy skin, take the birds out of the brine and set them uncovered in the fridge for 12 to 24 hours.
 This dries out the skin (but not the meat} and helps you get crispier skin.

 - Stuff with a piece of onion or apple and a few fresh herbs.
+A cut lemon is a good choice, too.
 Do not pack the cavity.
 Truss the bird if you want.
 I do this often because it helps the pheasant cook more evenly.
 (Here's a video on how to truss a chicken, which is basically the same thing as a pheasant.)

-Roast the pheasant for 15 minutes at your high temperature.
-Take the pheasant out and lower the temperature to 350°.
-Leave your oven door open to speed this process.
+Roast the pheasant uncovered for 15 minutes at your high temperature.
+Take the pheasant out and lower the temperature to 350°F. Leave your oven door open to speed this process.